 US destroyer, Philippine vessel collide off Japan; 7 crew missing

-TOKYO: A US Navy destroyer collided with a Philippine-flagged container ship off the coast of Japan early Saturday (Jun 17), leaving seven crew members from the American vessel unaccounted for, the Japanese Coast Guard said.
+TOKYO: A US Navy destroyer collided with a Philippine-flagged container ship off the coast of Japan early Saturday (Jun 17), leaving seven crew members from the American vessel unaccounted for.

 The collision between the guided missile destroyer USS Fitzgerald and the ACX Crystal took place southwest of Yokosuka, Japan at about 2.30am Saturday (1.30am, Singapore time), the US Navy and Japan's coastguard said.